 What factors will a judge consider when deciding alimony?

-- “standard of living” while married, which considers things like what your expenses were and what kind of house you lived in;
+- the “standard of living” you and your spouse had while you were married, which might include things like what your expenses were and what kind of house you lived in;

-- ages of you and your spouse;
+- how old you and your spouse are;

-- custody and child support responsibilities;
+- any custody and child support responsibilities either of you have;

 - your vocational skills and employability;